RobSmithDev/WinUAE/README.md

 7) Download and Install Nasm (Assembler Compiler) and put it in PATH

 	https://www.nasm.us/

+	You will also need to 'add' the files from the FloppyBridge folder into your solution.

 8) In Visual Studio click on "File"->"Open"->"Project/Solution" select the folder <source directory>\od-win32\winuae_msvc15\winuae_msvc.sln (Ignore error message "Unsupported" and click ok)